L-VinayKumar/IPL_analysis/README.md

 The Indian Premier League(IPL) is a professional T-20 league in india contested during summer of every year by eight teams representing eight different cities in india

-IPL is the most-attended cricket league in the world and in 2019 it ranked second by average attendance among all sports league
+IPL is the most-attended cricket league in the world and in 2019 it ranked second by average attendance among all sports leagues.